Cluster Feeding Lacks Research

 "Frequent breastfeeds increase a mother's prolactin levels, and high prolactin levels are needed to establish an adequate milk supply.
 In a U.S. study, breastfeeding frequency of about 10 times a day (range: 7-13 times a day) was associated with sufficient milk (de Carvalo et al 1982)."5 Newborns are more likely to thrive when they are fed approximately 8-12 times every 24 hours until satiety.
 Newborns fed this often in the first weeks of life tend to show greater weight gain at 15 days (De Carvalho et al 1983)."

-In fact it is this overfeeding that has been clinically proven to start uncomfortable behaviours at around 2-3 weeks (if not before for some) when baby starts to wake up to the world and the discomfort in their body – often labelled as colic, reflux, silent reflux, the witching hour and normal, or what I call Digestive Overload which can be holistically healed and is anything but normal!
+In fact, it is this overfeeding that has been clinically proven to start uncomfortable behaviours at around 2-3 weeks (if not before for some) when baby starts to wake up to the world and the discomfort in their body.
+This is often labelled as colic, reflux, silent reflux, the witching hour and described as normal.
+I call this Digestive Overload which can be holistically healed and is anything but normal.

 Continuing with the statement above which states, “Newborns should be nursed approximately 8 to 12 times every 24 hours until satiety.”
-9 I have searched high and low for the actual research that backs this statement up and you know what.
-I cannot find it any.
-Instead it is simply written a book called The Breastfeeding Answer Book, written in 1997, by La Leche League International.
-Please, if anyone is reading this and knows where the research for this statement comes from and can show me the study, please do get in touch.
+9 I have searched high and low for the actual research that backs this statement up and you know what?
+I cannot find any.
+Instead it seems to be derived simply from a book called The Breastfeeding Answer Book, written in 1997, by La Leche League International.
+If anyone is reading this and knows where the research for this statement comes from and can show me the study, please do get in touch.